Reviewed by: MyTaxRebate Team on 10 Mar 2026 | Authority: s.469 TCA 1997

 Can I claim for a dyslexia assessment?

 Yes.
-A dyslexia assessment by a CORU-registered educational psychologist for an under-18 or full-time student qualifies for 20% tax relief.
+A dyslexia or specific learning difficulty assessment by a CORU-registered educational psychologist for an under-18 or full-time student qualifies for 20% income tax relief under s.469 TCA 1997.
+Retain the psychologist's invoice, the CORU confirmation, and (for adult students) evidence of full-time enrolment such as a college registration letter.

 How far back can I claim for assessment costs?